 I am a an accredited member of the British Association of Counsellors and Psychotherapists (BACP).
-I am also a Qualified Member of The Association for the Treatment of Sexual Addiction and Compulsivity (ATSAC) and a Registered Member of the College of Sexual and Relationship Therapists (COSRT) who abides by their Code of Ethics and Practice.
+I am also an Accredited Member of the College of Sexual and Relationship Therapists (COSRT).
+I am a Qualified Member of The Association for the Treatment of Sexual Addiction and Compulsivity (ATSAC).